meiazero/naked-react/README.md

 naked react template for dirty prototyping

-this is exactly like a vite + react project, but without styling, typescript and assets.
+this is exactly like a vite + react project, but without styling and assets.

 you can [use this template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) or run locally using following commands on your terminal:

-- clone it with `git clone https://github.com/LukeberryPi/naked-react.git`
+- clone it with `git clone https://github.com/meiazero/naked-react.git`
 - access the newly created repo with `cd naked-react`
 - install the dependencies with `npm i`
 - then run `npm run dev`